Early Intervention Telehealth in Heart Failure, Lung Cancer & Chronic Care

 Learn about early Intervention telehealth modalities

 Early intervention telehealth and remote patient monitoring (RPM) technologies are increasingly important in delivering healthcare services.
 The convenience and accessibility of telehealth technologies make it easier for patients to receive medical attention.
-This week’s summary includes studies that explore the effectiveness of RPM and early telehealth intervention for patients with heart failure, lung cancer, and other chronic care conditions.
+This article includes studies that explore the effectiveness of RPM and early telehealth intervention for patients with heart failure, lung cancer, and other chronic care conditions.

 1) Early Intervention Telehealth – Systematic Review Identifying Adverse Health Outcomes and Mortality Rates Associated with Telehealth